inovex/scrumlr.io/docs/src/content/docs/dev/Frontend/architecture.md

 Pay special attention to the dotted arrow.
 Components dispatch thunks, thunks call REST, and the resulting state change arrives back **over the WebSocket** as a separate action.
 State is not updated by the thunk that caused the change, a thunk that writes to a board does not touch the store.
 An action is dispatched and a reducer is run only after the server pushes the state change to every connected client over the WebSocket.
 The reason for this architecture is that by forcing state updates to happen exclusively via WebSocket events, the app treats local edits and remote edits identically (broadcasting them to everyone rather than applying them locally first).
 This ensures the seamless, real-time collaboration the application is built to deliver.

+For more information on how state is managed in this application see [State Management Docs](/docs/src/content/docs/dev/Frontend/state-management.md)

 ## Entry point

 `src/index.tsx` is short and worth reading in full.
 It: